The Ultimate Guide To The African Fat-Tailed Gecko

 Set up the AFTG’s tank correctly if you want it to live long.
 While they live for up to 15 years on average, you can extend it to 25 years if you care for them well.

-First off, you’ll need a vivarium made of wood with a screen instead of glass.
+First, you’ll need a vivarium made of wood with a screen instead of glass.
 A wood vivarium regulates heat efficiently and maintains a warm environment for your pet.
-A 20-gallon vivarium is best as the space will allow your gecko to have plenty of room to move about.
+A 20-gallon vivarium is best as the space will allow your gecko plenty of room to move about.

 Decorating the tank is a matter of matching the natural habitat of your AFTG.
 You can put plants like pothos and creeping figs, wood for clambering over, and caves like bamboo hollows for hiding.

-Be sure to read this article for an in-depth guide on how to set up your African fat tail gecko’s home.
+Be sure to read this article for an in-depth guide on how to set up your African fat-tailed gecko’s home.

 How to Clean Tank